tannewt/wa-law.org/senate/2021-22/README.md

 #### 4:00 pm
 **Ways & Means**
 Public Hearing
-* [HB 1647](/bill/2021-22/hb/1647/) - Concerning the building for the arts program.
-(Remote testimony.)
-* [HB 1765](/bill/2021-22/hb/1765/) - Ensuring the ongoing sustainability and vitality of the Washington health benefit exchange by eliminating the expiration date of its business and occupation tax exemption.
-(Remote testimony.)
-* [ESHB 1699](/bill/2021-22/hb/1699/) - Permitting individuals retired from the public employees retirement system, the teachers retirement system, and the school employees retirement system additional opportunities to work for a school district for up to 1,040 hours per school year while in receipt of pension benefits until July 1, 2025.
-(Remote testimony.)
-* [SHB 1701](/bill/2021-22/hb/1701/) - Concerning law enforcement officers' and firefighters' retirement system benefits.
-(Remote testimony.)
-* [HB 1804](/bill/2021-22/hb/1804/) - Concerning interruptive military service credit for members of the state retirement systems.
-(Remote testimony.)
 * [EHB 1752](/bill/2021-22/hb/1752/) - Adding a Roth option to deferred compensation plans.
 (Remote testimony.)
 * [SSB 5760](/bill/2021-22/sb/5760/) - Updating and expanding the motion picture competitiveness program.
-(Remote testimony.)
-* [SB 5921](/bill/2021-22/sb/5921/) - Increasing county timber tax distributions by reducing the charge for administrative and collection costs.
 (Remote testimony.)
 * [HB 1666](/bill/2021-22/hb/1666/) - Clarifying the method for determining the value of specified tangible personal property incorporated as part of certain public infrastructure for the purposes of use tax and business and occupation tax.
 (Remote testimony.)
 * [SB 5967](/bill/2021-22/sb/5967/) - Imposing a state climate resiliency and mitigation surcharge on large financial institutions financing the global fossil fuel industry while recognizing the financial institution industry's efforts to address climate change.
 (Remote testimony.)
 * [SB 5841](/bill/2021-22/sb/5841/) - Incentivizing cities and counties to increase employment of commissioned law enforcement officers.
 (Remote testimony.)